Bichette put on 10-day IL with left knee sprain | Globalnews.ca

-TORONTO – All-star shortstop Bo Bichette has been placed on the 10-day injured list by the Toronto Blue Jays.
+“They get it, you know,?” said Schneider in his office.
+“I was talking to Ernie this morning and he was asking about Bo and I think it kind of surprised everyone a little bit that he was going to be out for a little bit but they’re ready for it.

+“I don’t really think there’s too many things this team isn’t ready for at this point.
+They understand where we are.”

-Bichette is out with a left knee sprain, sustained when he collided with Yankees catcher Austin Wells in Saturday’s 3-1 loss in New York.
+Bichette was hurt when he collided with Yankees catcher Austin Wells in Saturday’s 3-1 loss in New York.
+He needed help off the field after colliding with Wells’s shin guard in the sixth inning.
+X-rays taken during a nearly two-hour rain delay came back negative, and he later struck out in his final at-bat.

+The 27-year-old Bichette didn’t play in Sunday’s finale in the Bronx and the Blue Jays had Monday off.
+His move to the IL is retroactive to Sunday.

+“You never really know until you get an MRI,” said Schneider on Bichette’s delayed move to the IL.
+“I was going off of talking to him, talking to the trainers, checking in with him yesterday, on the off day.

 Bichette is hitting .311 this season with 18 home runs and 94 runs batted in.
 He leads Major League Baseball with 181 hits and 44 doubles.

-Outfielder Joey Loperfido was recalled from Triple-A Buffalo in a corresponding move and will be active for tonight’s game against the Houston Astros.
+Outfielder Joey Loperfido was recalled from Triple-A Buffalo in a corresponding move and was available to play against Houston.

-Bichette needed help off the field after colliding with Wells’s shin guard in the sixth inning.
-X-rays taken during a nearly two-hour rain delay came back negative, and he later struck out in his final at-bat.
+Loperfido has been excellent for the Blue Jays this season when called up from the minors.
+He’s hitting .358 with three homers and 10 RBIs in 30 games this year.
+He had a .409 on-base percentage and a .915 on-base plus slugging percentage.

 This report by The Canadian Press was first published Sept.
 9, 2025.